In January 2023, Teebo and I welcomed a smooth-coat Border Collie who we named Fly.

 February 1, 1999 - September 20, 2012

-She loved attending training classes, would hike for days on end and was never far from my side.
-I had Jewel just a few short years and during that time she helped me raise Bogart and Torch.
+She loved attending training classes, would hike for days on end, and was never far from my side.
+I had Jewel for just a few short years and during that time she helped me raise Bogart and Torch.
 I am forever grateful that she came into my life and taught me how much a dog could bring to my life.

 She journeyed to the bridge in September 2002, passing quietly in favorite her spot in the yard after a morning of playing agility.